To ease your trip planning, check out this one week in Portugal itinerary to make sure you hit the country’s highlights!

 For such a tiny country, Portugal is jam-packed with beautiful places to see, mouth-watering food to eat, and blue-tiled towns to visit.
 It’s a tiny slice of the Iberian Peninsula and dwarfed by its neighbor Spain.
 But Portugal’s year-round good weather, friendly people, and unique culture make it one of the best destinations in the world.

-While 8 days isn’t enough time to explore the country in-depth, it is enough to give you a taste.
+While 8 days isn’t enough time to explore the country in-depth (2 weeks in Portugal is even better!), it is enough to give you a taste.
 Because it is so small, you can cover a lot of ground in just a week!
 But choosing just what to see and how long to spend where can be daunting.
 To help you out, here’s a perfect one week in Portugal itinerary.

 Getting Around Portugal